ElenaBelogolovsky/DATASCI-194D-294D/week6.md

 **Required:**
 1. **Lugea, J. (2021).** Linguistic Approaches to Fake News Detection.
 In: *Data Science for Fake News*.
 The Information Retrieval Series, vol 42.
 Springer, Cham.

+2. **Damstra, A., Boomgaarden, H. G., Broda, E., Lindgren, E., Stromback, J., Tsfati, Y., & Vliegenthart, R. (2021).** What does fake look like?
+A review of the literature on intentionaldeception in the news and on social media. *Journalism Studies,* 22(14), 1947-1963.

 ---